Zinabuf/GCIM/README.md

 #### 1.1.1.
 Genome-wide environment study (GWAS)

-We first performed a GWAS on the quantitative exposure phenotype to construct a PRS of exposure, adopting the same input data format required by the GxEprs framework.
+Perform a GWAS on the quantitative exposure phenotype to construct a PRS of exposure, adopting the same input data format required by the GxEprs framework.
 In this procedure, the exposure is treated as the outcome variable in the GWAS to obtain SNP effect estimates.
-**Qexp_disc.txt:** This is a .txt file containing the following columns in the specified order.
+**Qexp_disc.txt:** This is a `.txt` file containing the following columns in the specified order.
 Please note that the file does not have column headings.
 Therefore, the exposure file `Qexp_disc.txt` will have the following essential column:

 FID